-A CT virtual colonoscopy is a special scan of the abdomen using Computed Tomography (CT), that produces 3-D images of the bowel.
+A CT virtual colonoscopy is a scan of the abdomen using Computed Tomography (CT) that produces 3-D images of the bowel.
 It is done to identify lesions in the bowel such as polyps, tumours or ulceration.

 Prior to the injection of contrast, your bowel will need to be inflated.
-This will require you to initially lie on your right side, where a nurse or doctor will insert a very small tube partially into your rectum.
-Once in position, you will be lying on your back, then air is manually pumped through this tube in order to inflate the bowel.
-During inflation, you may experience some abdominal discomfort, very similar to wind-like pain.
-If the pain becomes extreme, it is important you inform our staff immediately.
+You will lie on your side, where a nurse or doctor will insert a very small tube partially into your rectum.
+Once in position, then air is pumped through this tube in order to inflate the bowel.
+During inflation, you may experience some abdominal discomfort, similar to wind-like pain.
+Inform our staff immediately if the pain becomes extreme.

-An initial scan will then be performed to see if enough of your bowel has been inflated for a quality image.
-If not, more air will be given.
-You will then receive the injection of contrast, and another one or two more scans will be performed.
-During the scans, you will be required to keep very still, whilst holding your breath.
-The breath hold should be no longer than 10 seconds.
+A scan will be done to see if enough of your bowel has been inflated and if more air needs to be given.
+You will then receive the injection of contrast, and one or two more scans will be done.
+During the scans, you will be required to keep still and hold your breath for a short period of time.

 Risks / Side Effects

-It is common to feel some abdominal discomfort from the air in the bowel.
+It is common to feel some abdominal discomfort and cramping from the air in the bowel.
 You may feel some nausea.
-Risks include:
+Risks of inflating the bowel include:

 - Bowel perforation